Local educational agencies (LEAs) with fewer than 20,000 total residents

 July 15, 2002

 We are approving your State's continued use of its current alternative method to distribute Title I, Part A Basic, Concentration, and Targeted Grant funds to local educational agencies (LEAs) with fewer than 20,000 total residents.
-Iowa's alternative method would generally be based primarily on Iowa's count of free lunch children multiplied by 0.5 and State revenue data on the number of poor children multiplied by 0.5.
+Kansas' alternative method would be based primarily on 1997 Census poverty data multiplied by 0.75 and the number of children participating in the free and reduced price lunch program multiplied by 0.25.
 We originally approved this method in 1999.

 The use of an alternative method is authorized in sections 1124(a)(2)(B), 1124A(a)(4)(A), and 1125(d) of the Title I statute.
 At this time, however, it is not clear whether you may use this alternative method to distribute Title I Education Finance Incentive Grants authorized in section 1125A of the statute.
 We may regulate in order to give States this flexibility.
 We hope to make a decision soon and will keep you informed.

 This approval, as it applies to Basic, Concentration, and Targeted Grants, remains in effect for the duration of the current Title I authorization.
 However, in order to use the most current data, you must update those portions of the data that change every year.
 If you wish to change your alternative method for distributing Title I, Part A Basic, Concentration, and Targeted Grant funds at a later time, please resubmit a request for approval.